KalinkaGit/PHP-Simple-Translator/README.md

 ```
 > `en` & `fr` are the names of the TXT files in `lang` folder.

-To translate something your just need to use an echo function like this :
+To translate something you just need to use an echo function like this :
 ```php
 <?= $translate->trans("Home"); ?>
 ```